alphagov/forms/design/prototype-version-4/prototype-tested.md

 ![What is the name of your form question page.
 Screenshot](screenshots/002-What-is-the-name-of-your-form.png) *Page with “What is the name of your form?” question heading.*

 There is hint text that says, “The form name will be shown at the top of each page of the form.
 Use a name that describes what the form will help people to do.
-For example, ‘Apply for a licence’.” above a text input.
+For example, ‘Apply for a juggling licence’.” above a text input.

 Below the text input is a green “Save and continue” button.